-Distinguish between thermal reactions and photochemical reactions.
-Discuss the role of photochemistry in our everyday living.

-Identify photochemical process in what goes on in your environment.
-Understand pericyclic reactions and the mechanisms of pericyclic reactions

-Explain various approaches to analyzing pericyclic reactions Through Frontier molecular orbital theory and Woodward-Hoffmann orbital symmetry rules
+- Distinguish between thermal reactions and photochemical reactions. - Discuss the role of photochemistry in our everyday living. - Identify photochemical process in what goes on in your environment. - Give a concise definition of pericyclic reactions - Explain the mechanisms of pericyclic reactions - Explain various approaches to analyzing pericyclic reactions - Discuss the Frontier molecular orbital theory - Draw an orbital correlation diagram - Classify an orbital as symmetric or antisymmetric - State and explain the generalized and Woodward-Hoffmann orbital symmetry rules

-WORKING THROUGH THIS COURSE
+Working through this course

 In order to be able to successfully complete this course, you are required to carefully study each unit along with recommended textbooks and other materials that may be provided by the National Open University.
 You may also need to exploit other e-reading such as internet for further useful information on the course.
-Each unit contains selfassessment exercise and at certain points in the course you would be required to submit assignment for grading and recording purposes.
+Each unit contains self assessment exercise and at certain points in the course you would be required to submit assignment for grading and recording purposes.
 You are also to participate in the final examination at the end of the course.
 It is recommended that you devote an abundant time to reading and comprehension.
 It is highly necessary that you avail yourself the opportunity of attending the tutorial sessions where you will be able to compare your understanding of the course contents with your colleagues.